wild-kard/Bitcoin-Core-Tails/README.md

 # Bitcoin-Core-Tails
 Install Bitcoin Core Using Tails

+This step assumes the user has already completed 1-installing-tails.md and has setup persistence.

 Install tails and create a persistent storage drive.
 Ensure that you have booted tails with an adminstrator password enabled.